Skip to main content

 After completing the Slack integration setup process, you can create Alerts to send to Slack.
 Watch the video or follow the instructions below to learn how to set up Slack Alerts.

-1. Go to Monitoring > Alerts.
+1. From the Navigation bar, select Monitoring > Alerts.

 4. Select which public channel you’d like the alerts sent to.